 Huh.
 Hooray for old houses.

-At any rate, we went back up to the master bath, where they were able to drain the water and tighten the valve back down completely.
+At any rate, we went back up to the primary bath, where they were able to drain the water and tighten the valve back down completely.
 No more leak, no busted pipe, no repair work actually needed.
-Hell yeah.
+Balls yeah.
 I was tremendously relieved, but also confused: how on earth could that valve have suddenly become loose?
 Surely, if it were an issue of a leaky valve, this problem wouldn’t have waited for months, dry as a bone, and then all of a sudden leak, right?
 I’d been in this bathroom many times in the last few weeks trying to find missing tools; never saw so much as a drip.
 I’d been below in the laundry room for several weeks working on tiling; if there had been a leak then, I would have seen stains while cutting in with paint at the ceiling.
 So this was definitely no more than a few days old.
 He said that he’d never even heard of such a thing happening before.
 It could be that the fluctuating temps caused expansion and contraction much like it does with other materials in the home, and that it finally caused the once perfectly tightened valve to dislodge just a bit; considering that it was a compression valve (which is meant to hold 300 pounds of pressure), it doesn’t take a lot for loose to become completely off in no time.
 My twisting the valve was the final straw.

 And he had even better news: since he didn’t actually need to do any repairs, he was only going to charge me for a service call.
 He knew a drywall guy who could help me hang a new panel back up in the garage if I wanted, and all I’d probably need to do in the meantime to take care of the water was to let it dry out.
 There was no long-term damage yet, so no mold was growing, and I’d just need to take proper steps to make the area as unfriendly to mold as possible.
 Point a fan up into the space behind the wall to get air circulating, and do the same in the bathroom itself.
 He also suggested checking out my hot water heater to see about changing the pressure settings (you don’t typically need anywhere close to the amount of pressure that the water comes in from the street; if you don’t already have one on the hot water heater, you can install a water pressure regulator for around $50).